Neuropsychology Programs and Careers

 - Psychological intervention

 Postdoctoral Training: All applicants must demonstrate a formal foundation in the neuropsychological skill set.
 Residencies must be the equivalent of two full years of education and training in clinical neuropsychology, on at-least a half-time basis.
-And training in neuropsychology-related activities must make up a minimum of 50% of a resident’s time and may include supervised clinical activities done as part of research projects.
+And training in neuropsychology-related activities must make up a minimum of 50 percent of a resident’s time and may include supervised clinical activities done as part of research projects.

 The American Board of Clinical Neuropsychology requires that postdoctoral programs provide a structured and sequenced set of clinical and didactic experiences, and have on-site supervision of all clinical cases.
 Contact the ABCN for more details on neuropsychology certification.